kg583/5MAT/README.md

 3. Pad with a leading zero if there are no digits left
 4. Copy the digits in reverse to output

+The above works just as well for any base and any system of digits.

 ### Miscellany

 - 5MAT programs can be made "readable" using the `~\n` directive, though the driver currently cannot parse these from STDIN.